yairbederman/EngineeringAgency/engineering/modes/planning/product-spec-review.md

 | GDS Modal | [node-id=456] | ✅ |
 | Mobile View | Not provided | ❌ Flag |

-> **Next Phase**: DesignReview will extract tokens, components, and responsive specs.
+> **Next Phase**: DesignAnalysis will extract tokens, components, and responsive specs.
 ```

 **No-Figma Handling**:
 - If spec has NO Figma links: Flag as 🟠 HIGH RISK
-- User can choose to skip DesignReview phase with acknowledgment
+- User can choose to skip DesignAnalysis phase with acknowledgment

 **Tool Failure Handling**:
 - If Figma is unreachable: Ask user for screenshot